turkish money on turkish flag - Tipping in Turkey

 While most industries outside of tourism don’t expect tips, many within the tourism industry have come to expect them and count on them to help supplement their lower wages.

+Be wise and generous at the same time.
 Let’s check out a few of the industry standards.

 If you don’t feel like you got great service, feel free to do less.
 If you had excellent service, feel free to do more.